KostyaBardok/drive-upload/README.md

 ## PS

-To save time, since the project is a test one, the following wasn't used: `Swagger, Prettier, ESlint, DB Migrations, Tests`
+To save time, since the project is a test one and also quite small, the following wasn't used: `Swagger, Prettier, ESlint, Docker Swarm, DB Migrations, Tests`

 **_I'll be glad to discuss successful and not so successful solutions at the meeting :)_**